EtherTyper/santa/README.md

 ## Access

-###### NOTE: The majority of this section takes place AFTER the first Chapter of Part II, meaning your child should already have their own copy of your fork.
+###### NOTE: The majority of this section takes place AFTER Part II, meaning your child should already have their own copy of your fork, and know how to use it.
+Separate instructions for them on how to connect to your repository is advised, as I am unaware of them protocol you chose.

 Yay!
 Now, you just need to give them access.
 This isn't quite the easy part, though.